 Student Curriculum Committee

 The Student Curriculum Committee meets regularly with the academic dean to discuss various aspects of academic life, such as new courses, the daily schedule and the needs of different departments.
 The group also interviews prospective teachers.
-Two representatives from each class are elected each year to serve on the committee.Diversity Committee
+Two representatives from each class are elected each year to serve on the committee.Inclusion, Diversity, Equity, and Action (IDEA) Committee

 Assemblies provide regular gatherings of the school community for announcements, election speeches, performances and special events.
 Together with the deans and the head of school, Student Assembly Coordinators lead and moderate the assemblies.
 Elected by the entire school community, assembly coordinators are a liaison through which community members give feedback and ideas regarding the gatherings.

 Class Meeting Coordinators

 The purpose of class meeting is to create a setting where students can engage in grade-specific and developmentally appropriate discussions.
 The class meeting coordinator is a student elected position with two members from each class.
 Through Mod 3, the role of ninth grade class meeting coordinator will be taken by class advisors.
 During Mod 4 class meetings, ninth grade class meeting coordinators would be elected.
 The class meeting coordinstor are in charge of organizing the agenda of class meetings, and working to facilitate and moderate the discussion of these topics in conjunction with class advisors and the Student Life Office.

 Chaired by the Director of Social Justice and Multicultural Programming, the group includes students, faculty, staff and administrators.
 The group plans ongoing community service activities, special assemblies, and any community service days or fairs that may be held.
 Each grade will elect two members.
 Meetings are open to all.